-The propensity score methodology to be applied in this study will be further detailed in the statistical analysis plan.
+The PS methodology to be applied in this study will be further detailed in the statistical analysis plan.

-3.7.2 Primary and Secondary Objectives: Estimate Incidence Rates, and Adjusted

-Hazard Ratios for Each of the Study Outcomes
+8.7.2 Primary and Secondary Objectives: Estimate Incidence Rates, and Adjusted Hazard Ratios for Each of the Study Outcomes

 Incidence rates of MACE, SOI, SALI, macular edema, and malignancy for eligible new users of ozanimod and comparator agents will be estimated and compared at the treatment episode level.
 Incidence rates will be reported as point estimates (in cases per 1,000 person-years) and 95% CI.
-Incidence rates and hazard ratios of the "other DMT" cohort will also be reported stratified by route of administration (i.e.: oral, intravenous infusion and self-injectables).
+Incidence rates and hazard ratios of the "other DMT" cohort will also be reported stratified by route of administration (ie: oral, intravenous infusion and self-injectables).

 There is variability within the different cohorts being compared with regards to malignancy risk.
 For instance, cutaneous malignancies have been reported in patients treated with S1P receptor modulators (cohort 2 other S1P's).
 Another consideration is in cohort 3 given the diverse number of other DMT's included, one needs to factor in the different malignancy risk profiles known with these drugs, for instance Cladribine, which have a known increased risk of malignancy warning.
 Additionally, cancer type also is an important consideration, immunosuppression is a risk factor of lymphomas.
-Thus, disproportionate incident rates (for example, 1-3 times higher dependent on the cohort being assessed and the malignancies being determined) observed for any specific malignancies, are grouped in Table 7; this will be considered clinically meaningful and separate incidence rate and hazard ratio will be presented for the corresponding malignancies.
+Thus, disproportionate incident rates (for example, 1-3 times higher dependent on the cohort being assessed and the malignancies being determined) observed for any specific malignancies, are grouped in Table 8.3.2.5-1; this will be considered clinically meaningful and separate incidence rate and hazard ratio will be presented for the corresponding malignancies.

 Ascertainment during follow-up will allow estimation of the number of new cases for each of the primary outcomes.
-Person-time for each treatment episode will be allocated as the time between the date of the first prescription for either ozanimod or a comparator DMT and the end of time at risk (Section 3.3.1.1 for time at risk definitions) for each treatment episode.
+Person-time for each treatment episode will be allocated as the time between the date of the first prescription or dispensing for either ozanimod or a comparator DMT and the end of time at risk (Section 8.3.1.1 for time at risk definitions) for each treatment episode.
 The total person-time of observation among individuals at risk will then be calculated.

-3.7.2.1 Main Analysis
+8.7.2.1 Main Analysis

 Patients meeting the study inclusion/exclusion criteria will contribute information to the analysis for each respective qualifying treatment group initiated.
 Thus, the unit of observation will be the treatment group episode (and not the patient).
 For each of the primary outcomes (primary objectives) and the secondary outcomes (secondary objectives) of interest, estimation of adjusted hazard ratios with 95% CIs will be considered the main analysis of interest, using Cox proportional hazard methods with time since cohort entry as the primary time axis with greater than 10 cases per study group.

-Adjustment will be implemented by stratifying for propensity score deciles among ozanimod initiators vs. initiators of comparator DMT.
-However, if certain characteristics appear to remain unbalanced after stratification, those variables will be included in the outcome models.
-Methods to evaluate the impact of non-independent nature of the data (i.e., multiple episodes per person) on the estimation will be described in the common Core statistical analysis plan.
+Adjustment will be implemented by PS methodology outlined in Section 8.7.1.
+However, if certain characteristics remain unbalanced after stratification, those variables will be included in the outcome models.
+Methods to evaluate covariate imbalance and the impact of non-independent nature of the data (ie, multiple episodes per person) on the estimation will be described in the common Core statistical analysis plan.

-&lt;sup>1 The main analysis is conducted at the treatment episode level.
+The main analysis is conducted at the treatment episode level.
 A sensitivity analysis will assess the risk of malignancy associated with prior treatments given the long latency period for malignancy.

-Although hazard ratios (HRs) will be estimated using two different comparison groups and for several different outcomes, no adjustment for multiple comparisons is planned for this study.
+Although HRs will be estimated using two different comparison groups and for several different outcomes, no adjustment for multiple comparisons is planned for this study.